LOBYI/TRUFFLE/client/README.md

 # React client

+Need to `npm install` first.
-This react project is unopinionated with only `web3.js` as an added dependency, so nothing stands in your way.
+This react project is unopinionated with only `web3.js` as an added dependency.

 ## Getting started